That-Dev-Girl-Sites/talks.jhalabi.com/gutenberg/slides.md

 * Make full use of Gutenberg
 * Make sure all blocks are accessible
-* Support the content needs and expectations of our editors.
+* Support the content needs and expectations of our editors

 ---